nyc-crh/site/content/gallery/a-boycott-solves-nothing.md

 - white liberalism
 - protest
 questions:
-- What words and phrases does *THe New York Times* use to describe civil rights activists and Black and Latinx parents and children?
-What words and phrases does the New York Times use to describe the mayor and the Board of Education?
+- What words and phrases did *THe New York Times* use to describe civil rights activists and Black and Latinx parents and children?
+What words and phrases did the New York Times use to describe the mayor and the Board of Education?
-- Who or what does *The New York Times* believe is causing segregation in New York, or interfering with desegregation?
+- Who or what did *The New York Times* believe was causing segregation in New York, or interfering with desegregation?
-- What does the *NYT* believe that Black and Puerto Rican parents and children should do to improve education?
+- What did the *NYT* believe that Black and Puerto Rican parents and children should do to improve education?
 How does this editorial in *The New York Times* compare to the coverage of the boycott by the *Amsterdam News*? [link to that document set here]
 - What effect do you think this *NYT* editorial had?
 Consider who reads the *NYT* and how many people read it.
 ---